Nasdaq 100 futures scale new peak ahead of jobless claims data

 Separately, a final print of first-quarter GDP is also due at 8:30 a.m.
 ET (1230 GMT).

-Tesla Inc (TSLA.O) rose 2.7% after Chief Executive Officer Elon Musk said he would list SpaceX's space internet venture, Starlink, when its cash flow is reasonably predictable, adding that Tesla shareholders could get preference in investing. read more
+Tesla Inc rose 2.7% after Chief Executive Officer Elon Musk said he would list SpaceX’s space internet venture, Starlink, when its cash flow is reasonably predictable, adding that Tesla shareholders could get preference in investing.

-Mega-cap tech names Google-owner Alphabet Inc (GOOGL.O), Nvidia Corp (NVDA.O), Microsoft Corp (MSFT.O), Netflix Inc (NFLX.O) and Facebook Inc (FB.O) also gained between 0.4% and 0.6%, setting the Nasdaq for a record open.
+Mega-cap tech names Google-owner Alphabet Inc, Nvidia Corp, Microsoft Corp, Netflix Inc and Facebook Inc also gained between 0.4% and 0.6%, setting the Nasdaq for a record open.

-So far this week, the value index (.IVX), which includes economy-linked energy, financial and industrial stocks, and its tech-heavy growth counterpart (.IGX) are both up almost 1.8% following the Federal Reserve's hawkish forecast from a week ago.
+So far this week, the value index, which includes economy-linked energy, financial and industrial stocks, and its tech-heavy growth counterpart are both up almost 1.8% following the Federal Reserve’s hawkish forecast from a week ago.

 “The interesting development over the past few days suggests that the markets are in a temporary stasis buying on dips as the fear of missing out prevails,” said Sebastien Galy, senior macro strategist at Nordea Asset Management.